kevoese/react-typewriter-effect/README.md

 - text (must be a string): Required in sigle text display mode.
 The text in string.

-- multiText (array of string): Required in multi text mode
+- multiText (array of string): Required in multi text mode.

-- multiTextDelay (must be a number): delay before each text is erased in multi text display in milli seconds.
+- multiTextDelay (must be a number): delay before each text is erased in multi text display in milliseconds.

-- multiTextLoop creates a continous loop of the typewriter text (true/false)
+- multiTextLoop creates a continous loop of the typewriter text (true/false).

-- typeSpeed (must be a number): Speed of typing in milli seconds,
+- typeSpeed (must be a number): Speed of typing in milliseconds.

-- startDelay (must be a number): Delay before animation starts in milli seconds
+- startDelay (must be a number): Delay before animation starts in milliseconds.

 - hideCursorAfterText (a boolean): it removes cursor after typing.

-- cursorColor (must be a string): color of the cursor
+- cursorColor (must be a string): color of the cursor.

+- elementType (a string or a React component): the element/component that will be wrapped around the typewriter-effect text.
+Defaults to H1.

 - textStyle (must be an object): custom css styles can be applied to the text in this object.

 - scrollArea (must be a dom element): the scrollable area.
-By default it is document
+By default it is the document.